GreatFruitOmsk/pyqtdeploy-mirror/doc/static_builds.rst

 When cross-compiling for mobile devices it is recommended that you use one of the binary installers provided by Digia.

+If your Qt installation is affected by `QTBUG-41204
+<https://bugreports.qt-project.org/browse/QTBUG-41204>`_ then you should not
+remove your Qt source directory after installing.

 Python
 ------